-This savory Mediterranean-inspired roasted vegetable galette is elegant yet fuss-free and the perfect way to enjoy a summer vegetable bounty!
+Mediterranean Roasted Vegetable Galette is elegant yet fuss-free and the perfectly delicious way to enjoy a summer vegetable bounty!

+Do you have your garden in yet?
 This Mediterranean Roasted Vegetable Galette is a lovely way to enjoy some future garden abundance!

 Different from a quiche or tart, a galette does not require a custard filling or any special pans.
 It’s simply a rustic, versatile free form tart that can be filled with almost anything.
 This version has eggplant, zucchini, red bell peppers and tomatoes.

 How to make Mediterranean Roasted Vegetable Galette: